Application-side guidance

 Post Office Passport Application

-This search often comes from users who want a familiar, official-feeling application path.
-The useful SEO angle is to separate the application route from the photo route before the user makes an unnecessary trip or chooses the wrong output.
+This search usually means the user wants to know what to prepare before going to the Post Office.
+The SEO opportunity is to separate the application-side admin prep from the passport photo decision before the user makes an unnecessary trip or buys the wrong output.

 Direct answer